Jump to content

 Roisin McGannon Headshot

-Róisín McGannon, Programme Co-ordinator
+Róisín McGannon, Community & Hospital Programme Manager

-With a particular interest in access and inclusion, Róisin completed a certified course in Accessibility in Curation from the Node Centre of Curatorial Studies.
+With a particular interest in access and inclusion, Róisín completed a certified course in Accessibility in Curation from the Node Centre of Curatorial Studies.
 She has also completed a level 9 Professional Diploma in Creativity, Innovation and Leadership with UCD.
 As a Visual Artist she has exhibited her work and been awarded residencies across Ireland and Europe, graduating with a First Class Honours BA in Fine Art Printmaking from the National College of Art and Design.

 Image of Trudie Gorman, Youth Participation and Engagement Coordinator

-Trudie Gorman, Youth Participation and Engagement Coordinator
+Trudie Gorman, Youth Participation & Engagement Coordinator

 Trudie is a youth worker with 10 years experience working across the youth, community and arts sectors.
 She joined Helium in 2023 as the Youth Participation and Engagement